Steven Kwan Player Props: Guardians vs. Royals

 Steven Kwan At The Plate

-- Kwan is hitting .259 with 18 doubles, two triples, two home runs and 35 walks.
+- Kwan has 18 doubles, two triples, two home runs and 36 walks while batting .256.

-- Kwan has picked up a hit in 53 of 77 games this season, with multiple hits 21 times.
+- Kwan has reached base via a hit in 53 games this season (of 78 played), and had multiple hits in 21 of those games.

-- He has hit a home run in two of 77 games played this season, and in 0.6% of his plate appearances.
+- In 78 games played this season, he has hit a homer in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.